10.0 Research, Creative, and Scholarly Activities

-10.3 Removal of a Principal, Co-Principal, or Lead Investigator
+10.3 Removal of a Principal, Co-Principal, Lead Investigator, or Equivalent

 Funding agreements are legal contracts between the sponsor and the university rather than an individual, thereby obligating the university to ensure compliance with any and all applicable policies, regulations, or specific conditions attached to the funding.
 Removal of an investigator from a sponsored project may be necessary or warranted under unusual circumstances such as incapacity (unable to carry out the responsibilities as an investigator), misuse of funds, failure to comply with university and sponsored programs’ policies or state or federal regulations, failure to disclose or appropriately manage a significant conflict of interest, or in response to a request by the sponsor of the project.

-The removal of a principal, co-principal, or lead investigator is governed by University Policy 13025, “Removal of a Principal, Co-Principal or Lead Investigator.”
+The removal of a principal, co-principal, or lead investigator is governed by University Policy 13025, “Removal of a Principal, Co-Principal, Lead Investigator, or Equivalent.”
 Funding agencies and sponsors vary in their requirements; the terms of the specific contract with a sponsor guide the university’s actions whenever this policy is invoked.
-This policy applies to investigators who hold identified responsibilities as principal, co-principal, or lead investigator (hereafter referred to collectively as the investigator).
+This policy applies to investigators who hold identified responsibilities as principal, co-principal, lead investigator, or equivalent (hereafter referred to collectively as the investigator).

 10.4 Effort Certification and Salary Charges to Sponsored Grants and Contracts

 10.4.1 Effort Certification